Understand how liver works in health. Learn all about how to preserve your liver and what products are necessary for a healthy liver.

 The essential functions of the liver

-- Store vitamins, sugar and iron to help energize your body.
+- Store vitamins, sugar, and iron to help fuel your body.

 - Control the production and elimination of cholesterol.

 - Remove waste, drugs and other toxic substances from the blood.

 - Produce clotting factors to stop excessive bleeding after cuts or injuries.

 - Produce immune factors and eliminate bacteria from the bloodstream to fight infection.

 - Release a substance called “bile” to aid in the digestion of food and to absorb important nutrients.

 Hepatocytes are metabolic super workers in the body.
 They play a critical role in the synthesis of molecules that are used to support homeostasis, during the conversion of molecules from one type to another, and in the regulation of the energy balance.

 The main metabolic functions of the liver can be summarized into a few broad categories: